ghasolutions/atg-dust-11/README.md

 This is a convention put forth within ATG Dust and using certain methods the right way will result in this convention being utilized.
-Naturally this may not be practical for all cases.
+This may not be practical for all cases.
 As a general guideline test configurations should attempt to keep the test-specific configurations confined to within the package name for the test.
 Just be thoughtful about where these are ending up and think ahead to what you want your resources directory to look like as more tests are added to the system.